Editorial Review

 Calculate precise reconstitution volumes and dosages with our peptide calculator tool.

-GHK-Cu research protocols vary by administration route.
-The following dosing frameworks reflect concentrations and frequencies used in published studies — all for research purposes only:
+GHK-Cu research protocols vary by route.
+The dosing frameworks below reflect what published studies use — all for research purposes only.

 Topical Application

-Topical GHK-Cu is the most extensively studied route for skin applications.
-Research consistently uses concentrations of 0.5–2% in cream or serum formulations, applied once or twice daily.
-At 1% concentration, GHK-Cu has demonstrated significant collagen stimulation without irritation in clinical trials lasting 8–12 weeks.
-Higher concentrations (up to 4%) have been used in wound healing studies but are not necessary for anti-aging applications.
+Topical GHK-Cu is the most studied route for skin uses.
+Research consistently uses 0.5–2% strength in cream or serum form, applied once or twice daily.
+At 1%, GHK-Cu showed strong collagen stimulation without irritation in trials lasting 8–12 weeks.

 Subcutaneous Injection

-For research applications involving systemic effects, the ghk-cu peptide injection dosage most commonly cited in the literature ranges from 1–3 mg per day, administered subcutaneously.
-Some protocols use 200 mcg/kg body weight as a standardized dose.
-Injection protocols in wound healing studies typically run 4–8 weeks, with assessments at regular intervals.
-Reconstitution with bacteriostatic water is standard — use our peptide calculator to determine precise dilution volumes.
+For systemic effects, the ghk-cu peptide injection dosage most cited in research ranges from 1–3 mg per day, given subcutaneously.
+Some protocols use 200 mcg/kg body weight as a standard dose.
+Injection protocols in wound healing studies typically run 4–8 weeks.
+Reconstitution with bacteriostatic water is standard — use our peptide calculator for precise dilution volumes.

 Microneedling Delivery

-Regardless of route, copper intake from GHK-Cu is minimal — a 3 mg daily injection delivers approximately 0.13 mg of elemental copper, well below the 10 mg Tolerable Upper Intake Level established by the Institute of Medicine.
-Learn more about peptide administration methods in our peptide therapy guide.
+Regardless of route, copper intake from GHK-Cu is minimal.
+A 3 mg daily injection delivers about 0.13 mg of elemental copper.
+This is well below the 10 mg Tolerable Upper Intake Level set by the Institute of Medicine.
+Learn more about peptide dosing methods in our peptide therapy guide.

 Get Peptide Research Updates